How LLMs Fail to Support Fact-Checking: Introduction

+Large language models (LLMs) have increasingly become a trusted and useful tool to the average end user, shown to be more empathetic than human-written responses \cite{lee2024large}.
+However, LLMs pose unique threats as fact-checkers, as users tend to place high trust in LLMs, which can increase users' susceptibility to misinformation \cite{deverna2024fact}.
+While LLMs have been used to combat misinformation through various specialized pipelines, such as utilizing Retrieval-Augmented Generation (RAG) \cite{lewis2020retrieval,promaumap}, end users often only have access to a web-hosted chat window and utilize prompting \cite{knoth2024ai}.
+Therefore, it is crucial to understand how different LLMs perform in finding supporting or debunking information given a claim, without the support of specialized systems, which is most accessible to non-technical users.

+Prior works highlighted various pitfalls of LLMs relevant to fact-checking.
+Hallucination, or the generation of false information \cite{Augenstein_Baldwin_Cha_Chakraborty_Ciampaglia_Corney_DiResta_Ferrara_Hale_Halevy_etal._2024}, paired with high confidence in their responses, is one way an LLM may mislead a potential user \cite{Augenstein_Baldwin_Cha_Chakraborty_Ciampaglia_Corney_DiResta_Ferrara_Hale_Halevy_etal._2024}.
+LLMs may fail to cite source material used to generate the response \cite{peskoff-stewart-2023-credible}, creating a roadblock for end users to verify LLM-generated content.
+While LLMs are constantly advancing, they often come with ``training cut-offs'', meaning the LLM may be ill-equipped to fact-check events after that date \cite{Augenstein_Baldwin_Cha_Chakraborty_Ciampaglia_Corney_DiResta_Ferrara_Hale_Halevy_etal._2024}.

-In this paper, we conduct an empirical study to understand the capabilities of LLMs in countering misinformation, especially focusing on political misinformation and considering GPT 4o-mini, Gemini 1.5-flash, and Claude 3.5-Haiku as use-cases.
-We utilize a two-step chain-of-thought process where we prompt the models first to select credible sources for a given claim and corresponding factuality, and then ask the models to summarize the information in a persuasive manner (shown in Figure \ref{fig:Baseline_Flow}).
-Analysis of the intermediate and final outputs show that the selected models find it challenging to draw from real, credible information from sources, and tend to prefer left-leaning sources.
-However, models differ in response diversity, shedding light on the limitations of current LLMs in combating misinformation through source attribution.
-Therefore, our main contributions are: \begin{itemize} \itemsep0em \item We design a two-step, prompt-engineered experimental setup to simulate real-world usage of LLMs for countering misinformation. \item Our results show that models struggle to ground generated information in real sources. \item We find that models tend to prefer left-leaning sources or deviate from sources provided during prompt engineering. \item Models perform differently in output response similarity, which has implications in grounding efforts and reaching wide audiences. \end{itemize}
+In this paper, we aim to experimentally understand the capabilities of LLMs in fact-checking statements within the political domain.
+We consider one model from ChatGPT, Gemini, and Claude and utilize a two-step process where we prompt the models first to select credible sources for a given claim and corresponding factuality (True/False), and then ask the models to summarize the information (Figure \ref{fig:Baseline_Flow}).
+Analysis of the intermediate and final outputs show that the selected LLMs find it challenging to draw from real, credible information from sources and often select left-leaning sources over others.
+These findings shed light on the limitations of current LLMs in combating misinformation through source attribution.
+Our findings have implications for users who use LLMs for fact-verification, including potential exposure to unintentional misinformation and political biases.
+Empirically evaluating niche aspects of LLM responses, such as within the news domain, helps us pinpoint future scopes for improvement of LLMs.